 - Save plastic – Take a filtered water bottle to avoid buying endless plastic bottles that pollute the environment.
 A filtered water bottle also ensures that you stay safe as it filters out germs and bacteria in tap water.

 - Avoid paying to visit hill tribe villages – Only visit hill tribe communities where the villagers benefit from the tourism and are free to come and go as they please.
 The best way to visit is to arrange a tour with a reputable travel company that gives back to the communities in which you are staying.

 - Don’t litter.
 Take everything that you bring into the forest with you when you leave.

 - Respect wildlife.
 Never go elephant trekking, even if it is advertised as an ‘eco experience’.
-Never visit so called animal “sanctuaries” that force the animals to perform.
-See our article here on visiting an ethical elephant sanctuary.
+Never visit so-called animal “sanctuaries” that force the animals to perform.
+We highly recommend BEES or Never Forget.